jozcar/es6environments_setup/README.md

 }

  7. If you are planning to use react then install the react preset as follow: npm i babel-preset-react --save-dev
+ 8. and install the react framework as follow: npm i react react-dom --save-dev